Best Weighted Blankets for Hot Sleepers

 Do weighted blankets help you sleep?

-Many proponents of weighted blankets cite their improved sleep as one of the main reasons that they love the product.
-Weighted blankets can help you stay more still throughout the night, which can help you enter a deeper, more restful sleep.
+Many proponents of most weighted blankets cite their improved sleep as one of the main reasons that they love the product.
+Most weighted blankets can help you stay more still throughout the night, which can help you enter a deeper, more restful sleep.

 What are weighted blankets made of?